ilyaizen/habistat/implementation-plan.md

 ### 3.6.
 Deferred to Later Phases

 - [ ] **Data Synchronization:** Implementing the actual sync logic for habits, usage monitor data, etc., between local storage (offline-first) and the Convex backend tables.
-- [ ] **Anonymous Data Migration:** Designing and implementing the flow for an anonymous user (with local data) to sign up/in and associate ("claim") their existing local data with their new cloud account.
+- [ ] **Anonymous Data Migration:** Designing and implementing the flow for an anonymous user (with local data) to sign up/in and associate their existing local data with their new cloud account.
 This involves merging or uploading local data post-authentication.
 - [ ] **Advanced Profile Management:** Features beyond displaying basic info from Clerk (e.g., user settings specific to Habistat stored in Convex).
 - [ ] **Offline Sync Handling:** Robust conflict resolution strategies when synchronizing data that might have changed both locally and on the server while offline.
 - [ ] **Platform-Specific OAuth Nuances:** Deeper investigation into custom URL schemes/deep linking for Tauri if the standard web flow proves insufficient on certain platforms or for specific OAuth providers.